What Does Personal Liability Insurance Cover? Do You Need Coverage?

 - No-Fault Medical Payments to Others - an easy way to settle an injury claim without a lawsuit

-- Property Damage Payments - You cause damage to another person's property and may avoid a lawsuit by using this part of the coverage.
+- Voluntary Property Damage Payments are when you cause damage to another person's property and may avoid a lawsuit by using this part of the coverage.
 An excellent example is if your tree falls on the neighbors' fence during a storm causing damage, or if your kids throw their ball at a neighbors window and break it.

 - Damages caused by your residence employees if acting on your behalf as part of their duties